From Casetext: Smarter Legal Research

 [8] Whether a jury instruction misstated the law is a question of law that we review de novo.
 Meyers v.
 8007 Burnet Holdings, LLC, 600 S.W.3d 412, 421 (Tex.
 App.—El Paso 2020, pet. denied); see Transcon.
 Ins.
 Co. v.
 Crump, 330 S.W.3d 211, 221 (Tex.
 2010) (whether definition submitted in charge was legally incorrect is reviewed de novo).

-The final test for whether the evidence was, as a matter of law, sufficient to support a jury's verdict is "whether the evidence at trial would enable reasonable and fair-minded people to reach the verdict under review."
+[9–11] The final test for whether the evidence was, as a matter of law, sufficient to support a jury’s verdict is "whether the evidence at trial would enable reasonable and fair-minded people to reach the verdict under review."
 Rayner v.
-Claxton, No. 08-20-00145-CV, 2022 WL 3952440, at *7 (Tex.
-App.-El Paso Aug.
-31, 2022, no pet.) (citing City of Keller v.
+Claxton, 659 S.W.3d 223, 239 (Tex.
+App.—El Paso 2022, no pet.) (citing City of Keller v.
 Wilson, 168 S.W.3d 802, 827 (Tex.
 2005)).
-We will sustain a legal sufficiency or "no evidence" challenge to a jury's verdict only if the record demonstrates: (1) the complete absence of a vital fact; (2) the court is barred by rules of law or evidence from giving weight to the only evidence offered in support of a vital fact; (3) no more than a scintilla of evidence is offered to prove a vital fact; or (4) the evidence conclusively establishes the opposite of a vital fact.
+We will sustain a legal sufficiency or "no evidence" challenge to a jury’s verdict only if the record demonstrates: (1) the complete absence of a vital fact; (2) the court is barred by rules of law or evidence from giving weight to the only evidence offered in support of a vital fact; (3) no more than a scintilla of evidence is offered to prove a vital fact; or (4) the evidence conclusively establishes the opposite of a vital fact.
+Id. (citing City of Keller, 168 S.W.3d at 810).
+"When conducting a legal sufficiency review, we consider the evidence in the light most favorable to the verdict, crediting favorable evidence if a reasonable juror could, and disregarding contrary evidence unless a reasonable juror could not."
 Id. (citing City of Keller, 168 S.W.3d at 810).

-When we review the factual sufficiency of the evidence supporting a jury verdict, we examine all the evidence and set aside a finding only if the finding's supporting evidence is so weak as to be clearly wrong and manifestly unjust.
-Id. at *8 (citing Cain v.
+[12, 13] When we review the factual sufficiency of the evidence supporting a jury verdict, we examine all the evidence and set aside a finding only if the finding’s supporting evidence is so weak as to be clearly wrong and manifestly unjust.
+Id. at 239 (citing Cain v.
 Bain, 709 S.W.2d 175, 176 (Tex.
 1986) (per curiam)).
 When conducting either a legal or factual sufficiency review, "we are mindful that the jury, as fact finder, is the sole judge of the credibility of the witnesses and the weight to be given their testimony."
 Id. (citing City of Keller, 168 S.W.3d at 819).

 D. Injunctive relief

-The granting of injunctive relief is ordinarily within the trial court's sound discretion and may be reviewed on appeal only for the question of whether the action constituted a clear abuse of discretion.
+[14–16] The granting of injunctive relief is ordinarily within the trial court’s sound discretion and may be reviewed on appeal only for the question of whether the action constituted a clear abuse of discretion.
 Yacoub v.
 City of Houston, No. 06-21-00092-CV, 2022 WL 2162942, at *3 (Tex.
-App.-Texarkana June 16, 2022, no pet.) (mem. op.) (citing Jim Rutherford Invs., Inc. v.
-Teramar Beach Cmty.
-Ass'n, 25 S.W.3d 845, 848 (Tex.
-App.-Houston [14th Dist.]
+App.—Texarkana June 16, 2022, no pet.) (mem. op.) (citing Jim Rutherford Invs., Inc. v.
+Terramar Beach Cmty.
+Ass’n, 25 S.W.3d 845, 848 (Tex.
+App.—Houston [14th Dist.]
 2000, pet. denied)).
 An abuse of discretion occurs "when the trial court misinterprets or misapplies the law or acts arbitrarily or unreasonably."
 Id.
 When a permanent injunction is based on previous actions in the trial court, such as the granting of a motion for summary judgment or the incorporating of a jury finding, the appropriate standards of review for each of those underlying actions must be applied.
 See id. (citing Jim Rutherford Invs., 25 S.W.3d at 848).
+A nalysis

 As EIS asserts error in several phases of the proceedings in the trial court, we address its issues at each stage.